bedops/bedops/docs/content/revision-history.rst

   * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
 This requires more runtime memory than the default build.
 The pertinent variables can be modified through the make system without changing source.

+* :ref:`convert2bed <convert2bed>`

+  Numerous internal changes, including allowing line functors to resize the destination (write) buffer in mid-stream, and increased integration with BEDOPS-wide constants.
+Destination buffer resizing is particularly useful when converting very-large read BAM files containing numerous D (deletion) operations, as used with the new :code:`--split-with-deletions` option.

   * :ref:`psl2bed <psl2bed>`

     * Migrated PSL state from stack to heap to address seg faults on OS X (thanks to rmartson@Biostars for the bug report).

   * :ref:`bam2bed <bam2bed>` and :ref:`sam2bed <sam2bed>`

     * Increased thread I/O heap buffer size to reduce likelihood of overflows while parsing reads from Nanopore and PacBio platforms.

     * Added :code:`--split-with-deletions` option to split spliced junctions by :code:`N` and :code:`D` CIGAR operations.
 The :code:`--split` option now splits only on :code:`N` operations.

 * :ref:`sort-bed <sort-bed>`